usmanwardag/dollar_bot/.github/ISSUE_TEMPLATE/docu-template.md

 ---
 name: Documentation Template
 about: Exactly explain the issue and what you wish existed instead / what can be improved in the documentation.
-title: 'Describe the problem here concisely'
+title: 'Docu Issue in: < the section where documentation is lacking >'
-labels: ''
+labels: 'documentation'
 assignees: ''

 ---